How To Do Vacuum Casting Prototype Manufacturing

 How is the Vacuum Casing Prototype Manufacturing Similar or Different from the 3D Printing?

-Most times, people confuse the vacuum casting prototype manufacturing with the 3D printing.
+Most times, people confuse the vacuum casting prototype manufacturing with 3D printing.
 While this is understandable because they are both new ways of creating silicone products and simulating actual objects, it should be noted that they require entirely different processes and make use of different products.
 As such, they are different from each other.

 Some differences can be seen in terms of the following: